Jordan’s King Abdullah II said on Monday that he stands firmly against any Israeli attacks on al-Aqsa Mosque in occupied Jerusalem.

-On Sunday, about 400 Jews entered the compound to commemorate the destruction of two ancient temples, but several who tried to pray there were expelled by Israeli police, while seven were arrested.
+On Sunday, about 400 Jews entered the compound to commemorate the destruction of two ancient temples, but several who tried to pray there were expelled by Israeli police while seven were detained.

 “There are rules for visitation.
 For instance, there are certain areas in the Temple Mount that Jews aren’t allowed to enter, and certain areas they are not permitted to visit,” Rosenfeld said.